Binary sequences meet the Fibonacci sequence: The case of the PTM sequence

 This is a $2$-automatic sequence, namely there exists a deterministic finite automaton with output (DFAO), shown in Figure \ref{fig:PTM}, which reads the binary representation of $n$ digit by digit and outputs $T_n$.
 The expression ``$x/y$'' in a node means that $x$ is its index and $y$ --- its output.

 More generally, sequences obtained in this fashion using the base-$k$ representation of $n$ are called $k$-automatic.
-The class of obtained sequences is identical, regardless of whether the automata read the most or the least significant digit first.
+The class of obtained sequences is identical, regardless of whether the automata read the most significant digit first (msd-first for short) or the least significant one (lsd-first).
 Equivalently, a sequence $(a_n)_{n \in \N}$ is $k$-automatic if its \emph{$k$-kernel}

 is a finite set.
 A panorama of properties and applications of automatic sequences is presented in the monograph of Allouche and Shallit \cite{AS03a}.
 When dealing with automatic sequences, we are going to use the free software \texttt{Walnut} \cite{Mou}, which implements a decision procedure for proving their properties.
-All the relevant files are available in the GitHub repository \cite{Git}: \\ \url{https://github.com/BartoszSobolewski/Binary-sequences-meet-Fibonacci} \\ An introduction to \texttt{Walnut} and a large collection of applications can be found in the book of Shallit \cite{Sha}.
+All relevant files are available in the GitHub repository \cite{Git}: \\ \url{https://github.com/BartoszSobolewski/Binary-sequences-meet-Fibonacci} \\ An introduction to \texttt{Walnut} and a large collection of applications can be found in the book of Shallit \cite{Sha}.

 To formulate the main result of this section we introduce auxiliary polynomials $d_{i}=d_{i}(a,b)$, given by

 \begin{thm} If $\mathbf{u}$ is the PTM sequence, then $(h(n))_{n \in \N}$ is $2$-automatic and takes values in the set